buddhist-uni/buddhist-uni.github.io/_content/papers/consumer-culture-and-advertising_hahn-h-hazel.md

 openalexid: W4293091902
 ---

-> This essay examines consumption patterns in various regions in the world during the Fin De Siècle, with an organization by region.
+> This essay examines consumption patterns in various regions in [sic] the world during the Fin De Siècle, with an organization by region.

-> national identity was frequently an important context of consumer culture in the 1870–1914 period.
+> National identity was frequently an important context of consumer culture in the 1870–1914 period.